Doolittle's Tokyo Raid

 American efforts at neutrality became increasingly impossible as this aggression escalated around the world.
 In March 1941 Congress passed the Lend-Lease Act authorizing the sale of U.S. war materials to nations under the Axis attack.
 American troops were sent to replace British soldiers in Iceland in July, so they could return home to defend their homeland.
 Soon thereafter American naval and air bases were constructed in Britain, supposedly for British use.

-Any hope of American neutrality vanished December 7 beneath the oil-covered waters of Pearl Harbor; and 28 hours later Congress declared war on Japan.
+Any hope of American neutrality vanished on December 7, 1941, beneath the oil-covered waters of Pearl Harbor, and 28 hours later Congress declared war on Japan.
 It was a declaration that was not unanticipated; for half-a-century forward-thinking military planners realized that the day would come when U.S. and Japanese forces would be engaged for control of the Pacific.
-The most surprising facet of December 7, 1941, sneak-attack was not that it happened, but where it happened.
+The most surprising facet of that day's sneak attack was not that it happened, but where it happened.
 Few people, other than General William Billy Mitchell who had predicted such an attack fifteen years earlier, believed an assault on Hawaii was possible.